Roahhh/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit person

+**MSS**
+1. User finds a person
+2. AddressBook shows the specified person
+3. User requests to edit tags associated with the person
+4. AddressBook confirms to edit tags of specified person
+5. User confirms tags should be updated
+6. AddressBook updates the tags of the specified person Use case ends.

+**Extensions**
+2a.
+Specified person not found
+> 2a1.
+AddressBook shows message to user to indicate that specified person could not be found Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.